imazen/resizer-web/content/releases/3-1-alpha-2.md

 * Greatly reduced CPU usage when autoClean="true" (for certain rare situations).
 * Added beta support for async writes.
 Enable by setting `asyncWrites=true` on the `<diskcache>` element.
 The async buffer size defaults to a maximum of 10MB, but can be changed with the `asyncBufferSize` setting (which is in bytes).
 Async writes can greatly improve performance if you have a slow, overloaded, or high-latency hard disk/SAN.
 * Fixed bug in LockProvider where a failed image resizing request would cause the lock provider to fail to remove the lock object for the request from the dictionary.
 If you have millions of failed requests during a single app pool cycle, this could cause reduced performance an higher RAM usage.
-* Added support for cooperative cache cleanup, using a mutex to prevent more than one processes from cleaning the same folder at the same time.
+* Added support for cooperative cache cleanup, using a mutex to prevent more than one process from cleaning the same folder at the same time.
 Should help support extended overlapped recycles and web garden scenarios.
 * Added support for recovering from another process writing to the same cache file at the same time.
 Only works in `hashModifiedDate=true` mode.
 * Added optional logging support so you can see exactly what is happening with the cache in real-time
 * Handles insufficient permissions more gracefully, explains issue on the diagnostics page